 Their first release for 2019, ‘It’s Darker’, was an exceptional, loud reckoning referring to a messy party incident in which a musician became aggressive and wouldn’t tolerate Lyndsey’s opinions.
 “That’s where the original anger comes from – a confrontation.
 It’s happened to me a few times.
 It’s like, ‘oh you’re a girl, you should just shut up’.
 A feminist anger came from that.
 Yes, I should be able to have an opinion.
 And it can be different to yours.”

-The track garnered support from the likes of Daniel P Carter and Phil Taggart at Radio 1 and John Kennedy at Radio X, as well as BBC Introducing, and has just been shortlisted for Best Single at the 2019 Northern Ireland Music Prize.
+The track garnered support from the likes of Daniel P Carter and Phil Taggart at Radio 1 and John Kennedy at Radio X, as well as BBC Introducing, and was shortlisted for Best Single at the 2019 Northern Ireland Music Prize.